VUEngine/VUEngine-Plugins/postProcessing/Lantern/readme.md

-Adds a lantern like effect to any SpatialObject, where everything outside of a certain radius around the SpatialObject is rendered black.
+Adds a lantern like effect to any GameObject, where everything outside of a certain radius around the GameObject is rendered black.

 ![Preview Image](preview.png)

 ## Usage

-Add to any SpatialObject using either `VUEngine::pushFrontPostProcessingEffect` or `VUEngine::pushBackPostProcessingEffect`.
+Add to any GameObject using either `VUEngine::pushFrontPostProcessingEffect` or `VUEngine::pushBackPostProcessingEffect`.